ausnimbus/s2i-python/README.md

     for the Python version being used.

 If you are using Gunicorn, you may use the following environment variables.

+* **GUNICORN_APP_MODULE**

+    Used to run the application with [Gunicorn](http://docs.gunicorn.org/en/latest/run.html#gunicorn)

+    This variable specifies a WSGI callable with the pattern `MODULE_NAME:VARIABLE_NAME`, where `MODULE_NAME` is the full dotted path of a module, and `VARIABLE_NAME` refers to a WSGI callable inside the specified module.
+Gunicorn will look for a WSGI callable named `application` if not specified.

+    If `GUNICORN_APP_MODULE` is not provided:

+    The builder will attempt to look for a `wsgi.py` file in your project and use it if it exists.
+    If you are using `setup.py` for installing the application, the `MODULE_NAME` part can be read from there.

 * **GUNICORN_CONFIG**